pagong/jitsi-meet-on-k3os/README.md

 So, here comes [`Traefik2`][9] to our rescue.
 By using `Middlewares` like `stripprefix`, it is possible to change the c't code from fqdn-based routing to path-based routing.

+However, this is not enough.
+Jitsi Meet cannot be easily converted to use path-based routing.
+Thats's why I've given up on using the `MyFRITZ!` DDNS service.
+Instead I'm now using a free, dynamic DNS provider [`twodns.de`][10] that also offers wildcard domains for up to 5 hosts.

+#### Set up DDNS with wildcard domains

+Let's assume that I've enabled the wildcard feature while creating the DDNS domain `teams.my-wan.de` at [`twodns.de`][10].
+This way we can use `www.teams.my-wan.de` for the `team-setup` part of the [`team-container`][6] project.
+And we can use the address `meet.teams.my-wan.de` for `team-video` part.
+Similar addresses can be used, if we want to add enable some of the other features of the c' project.

+#### Set up a ddclient pod for automatic DDNS updates

 Add these `Middleware` to file `3-jitsi-meet/team-setup/templates/ingress/06-middleware.yaml`:
 ```
 ---